podman-exec - Execute a command in a running container

 Give extended privileges to this container.
 The default is false.

-By default, Podman containers are “unprivileged” and cannot, for example, modify parts of the operating system.
+By default, Podman containers are unprivileged (=false) and cannot, for example, modify parts of the operating system.
 This is because by default a container is only allowed limited access to devices.
 A “privileged” container is given the same access to devices as the user launching the container.

 Rootless containers cannot have more privileges than the account that launched them.

 The default working directory for running binaries within a container is the root directory (/).
-The image developer can set a different default with the WORKDIR instruction, which can be overridden when creating the container.
+The image developer can set a different default with the WORKDIR instruction.
+The operator can override the working directory by using the -w option.

 The exit code from